 The Best Humidifiers for Dry Skin and Bad Sinuses

-For many people, cracked lips, bloody noses and dry sinuses are synonymous with winter, thanks to dry indoor air resulting from central heating units.
+For many people, cracked lips, and dry sinuses are synonymous with winter, thanks to dry indoor air resulting from central heating units.

 Humidifiers can ease these symptoms for many people; however, it's important to use caution to avoid unexpected problems.